-- To explain the importance of social capital in agri-food, rural development, and their interlinkage and present network configurations and their implications for local development; - To provide knowledge about the value chain concept and functioning, its components and phases, actors and services and introduce a range of approaches in developing new sustainable food value chains (focus on organic standard); - To present the role of small farmer communities in sustainable food systems, and of their networks in food security and sovereignty; - To introduce a range of approaches in developing new sustainable community-led localised sustainable food systems (focus on Bio-district approach) and Mediterranean case studies.
+- To explain the importance of social capital in agri-food, rural development, and their interlinkage and present network configurations and their implications for local development; - To provide knowledge about the value chain concept and functioning, its components and phases, actors and services and introduce a range of approaches in developing new sustainable food value chains (focus on organic standard); - To present the role of small farmer communities in sustainable food systems, and of their networks in food security and sovereignty;

+To introduce a range of approaches in developing new sustainable community-led localised sustainable food systems (focus on Bio-district approach) and Mediterranean case studies.

-Students will be able to:
+At the end of the Unit VII, students will be able to:

-- ✓ Understand the concepts of bonding, linking, bridging social capital and its analysis in agrifood network contexts; - Design strategies, pathways and actions for network building in agri-food contexts; - ✓ Apply value chain development concepts and perform its analysis; - ✓ Enable multi-actor processes and empowering Communities of Small holders/farmers on more inclusive, equitable and sustainable localised sustainable food systems.
+- Understand the concepts of bonding, linking, bridging social capital and its analysis in agrifood network contexts; - ✓ Apply value chain development concepts and perform its analysis; - ✓ Enable multi-actor processes and empowering Communities of Small holders/farmers on more inclusive, equitable and sustainable localised sustainable food systems; - ✓ Be able to mobilize hands-on experience to set up a Community -Supported Agriculture (CSA) or build a cooperation with local small-scale organic farmers; - ✓ Be familiar with the hybrid nature of many alternative food networks and the Participatory Guarantee Systems (PGS) scheme.